 A little back story on these homes.
-House #1 (I’m still working on names for both homes) has been in the works since the beginning of 2019.
+The Broadmoor house has been in the works since the beginning of 2019.
 This client had reached out to me to design her home from the ground up.
 I was hesitant at first yet something sparked inside me and I got a little excited for a brand new design/build project.
 After a few exchanges on Instagram, which is how she found me, we met up to review a floor plan she had already been working on with an architect.
 I listened to her story and her vision and heart’s desire for her new home.
 The home that was proposed on paper was not the home she had hoped for.
 My heart could relate with her already.
 She asked if I could “fix” the current floor plan and overall design of the home.

 At this point, my empathetic heart was ready to take on this project.
 I had experienced first hand the frustration of not being heard when building our home.
 I had to learn with my own building process to be an advocate for myself and become very resourceful.
 When my original architect couldn’t land my design vision, I created it myself.
 Not an easy process but I believe that prepared me for what the future was about to hold.
 I learned so much through the process and feel like maybe it was my calling to help guide someone else through the challenges of building.
 I made plenty of mistakes through our personal design process and have a list of “if I could do this differently” items.
 However, I still designed a home my family loves and there is none other like it.
 We fought through the hurdles and here we are today, almost 4 years later in the home “that built me.”